theramiyer/blog/_posts/2019/2019-08-11-kashmir-and-article-370.md

 Think again.

+Here are the topics I will touch upon in this post:

+- TOC
+{:toc}

 ## The Articles

 <span class='small-caps'>Article 370</span> recognises Jammu and Kashmir as a special state, and provides it with autonomy.
 The reason for this goes back to the time when Maharaja Hari Singh (the ruler of Kashmir when the British left India) signed the _Instrument of Accession_ (more on that in a moment).